Quantum-Game/qg-encyclopedia/elements/beam-splitter.md

 ## Explanation

-You can experiment with frustrated total internal reflection yourself by filling a glass with water.
+You can experiment with a frustrated total internal reflection yourself by filling a glass with water.
 If you look down into your glass of water, you will notice that you can’t see the “outside world” at all through the sides of the glass.
 This is because all the light gets reflected inside the glass of water, none is transmitted to the outside.
 However, if you hold the glass with your fingers, by holding it tightly you will see your fingerprints appearing

-Beamsplitters are used in interferometers, and some spooky phenomenon can be achieved with them (check out level xx)!
+Beamsplitters are used in interferometers, and some spooky phenomenona can be achieved with them (check out level xx)!
 This phenomenon is due to a phase shift which the beamsplitter imparts on the reflected beam.
-When light bounces off a material with a higher refractive index, it picks up a phase of 180°, or a π-phase.
+When light bounces off material with a higher refractive index, it picks up a phase of 180°, or a π-phase.

 ## Usage in laboratories and experiments

 You can find beamsplitters around you in your everyday life!
 For example, they used to be inside old TVs.
-Nowadays, they are used in CCD-cameras, LCD displays and optical fibre communication systems.
-Of course, they are used daily by thousands of scientists in the world, which align them as part of their large optical systems.
+Nowadays, they are used in CCD-c,

 ## Further resources